nytimes/ingredient-phrase-tagger/README.md

 # CRF Ingredient Phrase Tagger

 This repo contains scripts to extract the Quantity, Unit, Name, and Comments from unstructured ingredient phrases.
+We use it on [Cooking][nytc] to format incoming recipes.
 Given the following input:

     1 pound carrots, young ones if possible
     Kosher salt, to taste